Ashwain1502/Chatbot/README.md

 # Introduction
-A **Farmer Chatbot Application** developed using Reactjs, Tailwind CSS, Wishper API, and Open AI API.
+A ** Chatbot Application** developed using Reactjs, Tailwind CSS, Wishper API, and Open AI API.

 ## Functions Implemented
 1. The user can send queries to the bot and it will answer accordingly.